Chevrotain/chevrotain/examples/parser/minification/README.md

 ### Minificaion of Chevrotain Grammars

 Chevrotain relies on **Function.prototype.toString** and **Function.name**
 to run.
-This means that minification of Chevrotain grammars must be done carefully.
+This means that minification of Chevrotain parsers must be done carefully, otherwise a minified parser may fail during initialization.

 A Chevrotain grammar **may or may not** be adversely affected by minification.
 It depends on the source structure and how [Uglifyjs](https://github.com/mishoo/UglifyJS2) recognizes the Token names (public/private),